Jiao-mq/Difface/README.md

 # Difface
-# Difface's related code will be updated here
+# The code for Difface has been released, to use it you need to build your own dataset.